schneems/rust_macro_tutorial/docs/proc_macro_start.md

 :::-> $ grep -A1000 'pub fn cache_diff' cache_diff_derive/src/lib.rs | awk '/^}/ {print; exit} {print}'
 ```

 It calls a function `create_cache_diff` which returns a `syn::Result<proc_macro2::TokenStream>>`.
-That's effectively either a parse error or a stream of tokens.
-In the event of an error we want to map it into a pretty compile error with source code highlighting where the problem happend that Rust users know and love.
+That's either a parse error or a stream of tokens.
+In the event of a problem, we want to map it into a pretty compile error with source code highlighting where the issue happend with underlines and arrows and all that nice output that Rust users know and love.
 Inside of the `create_cache_diff` function I added a call to the `quote::quote!` macro:

 ```rust
 :::-> $ grep -A1000 'fn create_cache_diff' cache_diff_derive/src/lib.rs | awk '/^}/ {print; exit} {print}'
 ```

-This macro takes converts text into rust code, we can also pass in variables, but for now we just want the code to compile:
+This macro takes converts text into rust code, we can also pass in variables, but for now we just want the code to compile.
+Verify your code builds:

 ```term
 :::>- $ cargo build